 I apologised to Adam for what schooling had done to his way of thinking about learning, and asked if he had ever seen a lab rat, running on a wheel, unable to step off and see things for what they really are.

 “I need my grades.
 They motivate me to learn.
 I don’t think I could learn without them.”

 I asked him if we shouldn’t think about taking away grades altogether since we are a middle school with few external pressures, so that students might learn to experience the joy of learning without the spinning wheel of grade judgments.
 He could not even begin to grasp this idea, the notion of learning without the ironic safety net of judgment and comparison.

 This is our legacy.
 We should do something to fix this learning tragedy.

-Adam and I chatted briefly about Open Digital Badges as an idea that might bridge the gap between traditional grading, standards-based assessment, and going cold turkey on learning for the sake of learning itself.
-I mentioned the idea of personal interest and achievement through skill development, mastery, and accomplishment.
+Adam and I chatted briefly about Open Digital Badges as an idea that might bridge the gap between traditional grading and going cold turkey on learning for the sake of learning itself.
 I am not sure if this kind of digital validation is what is needed either, but, at least to me, it sounds better than the haphazard grading game.
 Of course, for the moment, students need grades to get into most colleges and universities, but surely we would do them a profound service if we helped them develop an innate love of learning before that particular reality needs to be confronted?

 For the first time in our exchange, Adam looked like he was giving serious thought to an idea outside of the black box of assessment.